Lenten Guidelines & Resources

 Roman Catholics must fast and abstain from meat on Ash Wednesday and Good Friday.
 Additionally, they must abstain from meat on all Fridays during Lent.

-As outlined on the U.S. Conference of Catholic Bishops' website on Lenten fasting and abstinence, “fasting is obligatory for all who have completed their 18th year and have not yet reached their 60th year.
+As outlined by the U.S. Bishops' conference, “fasting is obligatory for all who have completed their 18th year and have not yet reached their 60th year.
 Fasting allows a person to eat one full meal.
 Two smaller meals may be taken, not to equal one full meal.
 Abstinence (from meat) is obligatory for all who have reached their 14th year.

 The rule of abstinence from meat is binding upon Catholics aged 14 and onwards.
 This does not apply to dairy products, eggs, or condiments and shortening made from animal fat.
 Fish and all cold-blooded animals may be eaten (e.g., frogs, clams, turtles, etc.).